TOMToolkit/tom_base/docs/customization/index.rst

 all aspects of it.
 This includes both "look and feel" aspects of the appearance of the user interface, to adding new functionality and automating aspects of your workflow.

+The :doc:`Programming Resources </introduction/programming_resources>` page provides some quick links to a number of useful reference sources relating to software used in the TOM Toolkit: HTML, CSS, Python, and Django

 User Interface Appearance and Layout
 ------------------------------------